NET Framework Logo

-The NET Framework logo symbolizes the platform based on which a whole array of information is opened to the user.
-The availability and compatibility of the distribution with other programs are reflected in the straight and clear lines of the logo.
+The NET Framework logo symbolizes the platform that provides users with a wide range of information.
+The distribution’s availability and compatibility with other programs are reflected in the logo’s straight, clear lines.

 NET Framework: Brand overview